Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs: Spherical Signal Representations

 \subsection{Isometries and Diffeomorphisms}

-While we have mentioned the invariance and stability properties of the signal representation that we seek, we are yet to describe these properties in detail and elaborate why they are important.
-We define formally the transformations under which these properties are sought, before describing the properties themselves in the next subsection.
+While we have mentioned the signal representation we seek must satisfy invariance and stability properties, we are yet to elaborate on these properties in detail.
+We define the transformations under which these properties are sought, before describing the properties themselves in the next subsection.